I judge books by their covers. I always have.

 It’s not just the aesthetics for me, though.
 I’ve always been a lover of the meaning of words too.
 A lover of learning.
 Curious and captured by details.
 Etymology.
 Rhymes.
 Word games.
 Swearing…but we’ll leave that for another day.

-Now, after a rather circuitous route through different careers and bringing up a little one, I find myself back in a place of words and pictures - creating design work and writing for creative businesses.
+Now, after a winding route through different careers including a long stint in the charitable sector, I find myself back in a place of words and pictures - creating design work and writing for creative businesses and charities.

 I’m a make do and mender, a reuser and upcycler.
 I prefer to shop with small businesses and believe in the value of artisan and handmade products.